Yul333/chrome-extension/README.md

 This is a cool extension for chrome that presents all the details for the web page's IP address including location, country code and organization.

+I used React framework which I love.
+Typescript I'm learning to love...

 ## API Reference

 ### Get api data